mrnold/manageiq-v2v-conversion_host/docs/Virt-v2v-wrapper.md

   * `os-project_name`: Name of project containing source conversion host instance
   * `os-project_domain_name`: Domain name of source project
   * `os-verify`: Verify source OpenStack API certificate (true or false)
+* `uci_container`: The ID of the virt-v2v-wrapper container inside the UCI on the source conversion host.
+This is needed so that the destination conversion host can run the second copy of the wrapper on the source.
+This defaults to `v2v-conversion-host`, which may not always match different builds of the UCI.

 Currently OpenStack source clouds can only be migrated to an OpenStack destination, so a full input JSON needs to include the OpenStack input